aarneranta/gf-math/v3/README.md

 - **Fluency**: MathCore text can be repetitive and even hard to read; making it better is delegated to ForTheL+ via the NLG component.
 - **Compositionality**: The translation between Dedukti and MathCore is not compositional in the strict sense of GF, as the two languages have different abstract syntaxes.
 For example, Core supports the aggregation of conjuncts and function argument lists, without which it would be even less readable; and the basic type system is richer than in Dedukti, for instance distinguishing between expressions that represent kinds, objects, and propositions.
 - **Natural language input**: while the grammar of MathCore is reversible, it is tedious to write MathCore.
 It is intended to be produced indirectly: by conversion from Dedukti on one hand and Informath on the other.
 - **Multilinguality**: MathCore has been implemented by GF RGL and is therefore ready for concrete syntax in other languages than English.
+French and Swedish are already included.

 The rationale of this design is modularity and an optimal use of existing resources: